getzlab/rnaseqc/README.md

       --legacy                          Use legacy gene counting rules.
 Gene counts match output of RNA-SeQC 1.1.6

+      --stranded=[stranded]             Use strand-specific metrics.
+Only
+                                        features on the same strand of a read will be considered.
+Allowed values are
+                                        'RF', 'rf', 'FR', and 'fr'

       -v, --verbose                     Give some feedback about what's going on.
 Supply this argument twice for
                                         progress updates while parsing the bam